yoinc-development/CounterStrikeBot/README.md

 - `server.ftp.user` - the FTP user (access has to be granted outside of this application)
 - `server.ftp.password` - the FTP password

-The last property is revelant regarding the bot's wow feature:
+The last property is relevant regarding the bot's wow feature:
 - **`db.url` - the URL of a database for the bot to store all submitted wow clips**

 ## Run the bot